Adobe FrameMaker: Alternatives and competition

 There were several major competitors in the technical publishing market, such as Arbortext, Interleaf, and Corel Ventura.
 Many academic users now use LaTeX, because modern editors have made that system increasingly user-friendly, and LyX allows LaTeX to be generated with little or no knowledge of LaTeX.
 Several formats, including DocBook XML, target authors of technical documents about computer hardware and software.
 Lastly, alternatives to FrameMaker for technical writing include Help authoring tools and XML editors.
-Also, Scribus is an open source desktop publishing alternative.